puppetlabs/cisco_ios/README.md

 ## Usage

-See the wiki for latest usage information: https://github.com/puppetlabs/cisco_ios/wiki
+See the [Cisco IOS module wiki](https://github.com/puppetlabs/cisco_ios/wiki) for up-to-date usage information.

-Typically create a manifest with the changes that you wish to apply eg.
+Create a manifest with the changes you want to apply, for example:

 ```Puppet
     ntp_server { '1.2.3.4':